jfarago/piPower/README.md

   I recommend using [PiBakery](https://www.pibakery.org/), its very easy to use.
 I normally configure the wifi, hostname, password, reboot, and then i ssh into it fo the next steps.
+  Raspbian lite can be used, no need to use the full version.

 ##### Install updates